aayvnnnn/botium-toys-audit/README.md

    - Document findings.

-   - Contemplate on how to summarize your recommendations clearly and concisely to stakeholders.
+   - Contemplate how to summarize your recommendations clearly and concisely to stakeholders.

 6. Send suggestions and discoveries to stakeholders in a summarized format.

-# Assets
+## Assets

 Assets managed by the IT Department include: